(temperomandibular joint dysfunction)

 Craniosacral treatment for Jaw Pain and TMDJ

-Therefore, the holistic approach used at Rosewater is to include relaxation and stress reduction into treatment as we simultaneously connect with muscles, nerve tissue, fascia, body memory and the central nervous system.
+Therefore, the holistic approach used at Rosewater includes relaxation and stress reduction simultaneously while contacting muscle, nerve tissue, fascia, body memory and the central nervous system.

 Comprehensive Care Package for TMJ Dysfunction and Pain

 For people with long-standing, moderate to severe pain and symptoms, I highly recommend a course of treatment.
 This area of the body is highly dynamic yet also informed by layers of habits formed very early.
 We need time to contact as many layers as we can to impart possibilities of ease in function.

 So, a little about the TMJD comprehensive care package.
 What it does is provide a structure for allowing us to dedicate five sessions primarily to the workings of the temporomandibular joint.
 This will naturally include an exploration and support as needed to all the major players: the mandible, the maxillae, the temporal bones, the temporomandibular joint itself and all the muscles that attach directly to it, plus adjacent and distal big players: the sphenoid, the occiput, the sacrum and hip muscles.
 The jaw joint being such a crux of all manners of reptilian brain motor nerve output (nourishment, displays of territory, etc) plus the limbic brain's sensory input (affection) and motor output of language and connection, relationship....this area deserves dedicated sessions.
 I will still follow the body's lead, although within the broad container of relationship to the tmj.